PinkDiamond1/open-archive.org-Website-2019/_posts/2021-02-16-Archiving-Forward-Cloud-Solutions.md

 ---
 layout: page
 title: Archiving Forward - Demystifying the Cloud
-description: Learn about what the benefits of drawbacks of preserving your media in the cloud.
+description: Learn about what the benefits or drawbacks of preserving your media in the cloud.
 image: /images/021521_CloudSolutions_Cover.png
 permalink: /ArchivingForward1
 ---